xaliphostes/introspection/README.md

 ## License

-MIT License - feel free to use in your project
+LGPL License - feel free to use in your project